zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 It’s a “rundown on what has happened to date so tha t” – in order that – “no one is in the dark.”
 “To be in the dark” means to be unawa re or uninformed, without knowledge or information about something.
 We often use this with the verb “leave.”
 “I don’t want to leave you in the dark” or  “I don’t want you to be in the dark.”
 I want to give you the information.

 This expression “in the dark” would probably be use d more often in a business situation, although it could also be used in your p ersonal life.
 “I’m in the dark about what my neighbor is doing with his dog.”
 I do n’t know why it barks or makes noise all the time.
 I’m in the dark.
 Maybe he ’s teaching the dog to sing.
 I don’t know.
-Pablo continues, “We’ve also prepared t hese talking points.”
+Pablo continues, “We’ve also prepared these talking points.”
 “Talking points” are key ideas that you want someone to expr ess in an interview, a speech, or a presentation.
 They’re the points or id eas you are going to talk about.

 Nowadays, in business and in politics, “talking poi nts” are the key ideas that everyone from an organization or everyone who is su pporting a particular political candidate talks about so that the message is the sa me coming from the organization.
 If you have an organization, a busine ss that has had problems, you want everyone to talk about the problems in the sam e way so that the media – newspapers, magazines, television stations, and so forth – give the same message to their listeners or readers.

-You want everyone to be on the same page by using t he same talking points, the same basic pieces of information, so that everyone is given the same message.
+You want everyone to be on the same page by using the same talking points, the same basic pieces of information, so that everyone is given the same message.
 If you don’t do that, that could cause problems.
 So me people may say one thing.
 Other people may say something that contradicts tha t or that is different from that.
 So that’s why having talking points is such a n important part of modern business and modern politics.
 However, Pablo says t hat these talking points “are for internal use only.”
 “Internal (internal) use” m eans just within the company or within your organization.

 The opposite of internal would be “external” (exter nal).
 A business or political organization might create a set of talking points t hat it gives to all of the members of the “staff” – the people who work there.
 But the  business or organization doesn’t want the media to get these talking points directly because then it will look like the organization is just trying to presen t certain information and avoid other information being released.
 Of course, that’s  exactly what the organization is doing, but you don’t want people to think that.